1. What will my child be doing during the hours of Group Therapy?

 5. What does it mean if my child is “restricted” from your program?

-Anyone who maintains commitment to our social standards (the Behavioral Guidelines) is welcome at Direction.
+Anyone who maintains commitment to our basic social standards and their own personal work here is welcome at Direction.
 When someone is restricted, we are simply honoring their decision not to conform to these standards.
 A restricted person is excluded from group membership and privileges.
 If and when a restricted person requests a reintegration meeting, they will be given the opportunity to meet with the Program Director.
-In that meeting, each person’s commitment to the our standards -- the Behavioral Guidelines -- is reviewed.
-As always, anyone genuinely committed to the Guidelines is welcome in the community.
+In that meeting, each person’s commitment to our program and their own development is reviewed.
+Anyone genuinely committed is welcome back to our community.

 6. What holidays are observed as DBHA?